 - Antifreeze and transmission fluid must be put in 1 gallon container, preferably the original container.
 No more than 5 gallons at any one time.

 - Vegetable oil, also known as “yellow grease”, is acceptable.
 This refers to vegetable-based cooking oils such as sunflower, cottonseed, peanut, and canola.
+This does not include animal fats such as bacon grease, also known as "brown grease".
 Place your vegetable oil, once cool, in the original container or in 1 gallon container(s) with a screw top lid to prevent spillage.

 - Automotive tires should be from a passenger car or light truck, only.
 Tires in the quantity of 5 at any 1 time, no more than 14 in a calendar month.
 On the 15th tire, a $13 collection fee is assessed plus a $1 per tire for every tire.